Phlebitis and Thrombophlebitis (cont.)

 - smoking cessation.

 Compression stockings are required in many patients after an episode of phlebitis, especially deep venous phlebitis.
 These, and other measures, reduce post-phlebitic swelling and the risk of recurrent phlebitis.
-In most hospitalized patients who have limited mobility or had recent orthopedic surgery, a low dose of blood thinners [heparin or enoxaparin (Lovenox)] may be injected routinely in order to prevent blood clot formation by keeping the blood relatively thin.
+In most hospitalized patients who have limited mobility or have had recent orthopedic surgery, a low dose of blood thinners (heparin, fondaparinux, enoxaparin [Lovenox] or other agents ) may be injected routinely in order to prevent blood clot formation by keeping the blood relatively thin.
 This preventive dose is generally lower than the doses used for treating existing blood clots.
 A widely used alternative is the use of intermittent compression garments on the extremities during periods of high risk.

 Find out what women really need.